nsxdavid/AddToPath/CONTRIBUTING.md

   - PATH modifications succeed
   - CLI tool is accessible from PATH

+## Security Guidelines

+### Reporting Security Issues
+- **Do NOT report security vulnerabilities through public GitHub issues**
+- Instead, report them privately through [GitHub's Security Advisory feature](https://github.com/nsxdavid/AddToPath/security/advisories/new)
+- The maintainers will be notified and can privately discuss the issue with you
+- Please provide detailed information about the vulnerability and steps to reproduce
+- Once the issue is addressed, we'll coordinate the public disclosure

+### Security Considerations When Contributing
+1. **Elevated Permissions**:
+   - Any code that requires admin rights must be clearly marked
+   - Minimize the scope of elevated operations
+   - Always verify user intent before executing privileged operations

+2. **File System Operations**:
+   - Validate all file paths before modification
+   - Use secure file operation practices
+   - Be cautious with file permissions

+3. **Registry Operations**:
+   - Validate registry paths before modification
+   - Only modify necessary registry keys
+   - Handle registry access errors gracefully

+4. **Input Validation**:
+   - Validate all user input
+   - Sanitize file paths and registry keys
+   - Handle invalid input gracefully

+### Best Practices for Security
+- Follow the principle of least privilege
+- Add appropriate error handling for security-sensitive operations
+- Document any security-relevant changes in pull requests
+- If in doubt about security implications, ask in the PR discussion

 ## Best Practices
 1. Always build and test in Release configuration before committing
 2. Verify both executables work standalone before pushing a release tag